"When Performance Counts"Store Locator

 1. Healthy hair comes from the inside out.
 No amount of potions and conditioners will improve your horse’s coat, mane and tail if he is not receiving proper nutrition.
 Healthy hair comes from protein, amino acids and vitamins in quality forage and feed.

 2. Use grooming tools designed for manes and tails.
 Human hair brushes will break the hair and pull it out.
 Use only wide-toothed combs and dandy brushes on the tail to maintain healthy horse tails.

 3. Don’t brush your horse’s tail every day.
 In fact, don’t brush it at all.
 Although it looks nice when it is brushed out, if you brush it every day, it will gradually get thinner and thinner.
 It takes years to re-grow each long strand of hair that is pulled out.

-4. To stimulate growth, brush the dock of your horse’s tail daily with a dandy brush.
+4. To stimulate healthy tail growth, brush the dock of your horse’s tail daily with a dandy brush.
 This will loosen and remove dirt and dander, which can make your horse itchy.
 Brushing the dock and upper part of the tail bone also increases blood flow, which stimulates growth and promotes healthy horse tails.
 Read more about the 5 Essential Horse Grooming Tools.

 5. If your horse is rubbing his tail, determine why.
 Horses rub their tails for several reasons.
 Parasites will cause itching, so make sure your horse is on a regular de-worming program.
 Insects will also cause itching and some horses are more prone to skin reactions caused by insects.
 Protect your horse from insects by using insect repellants.
 Horses will also rub their tails in response to irritations around the sheath and anus area.
 Consult your veterinarian if you suspect this might be the problem.